 - How did you feel when you came around?

 These details will help the doctor to make a diagnosis.
 Your doctor will examine you.
-He or she will check your heart, including your blood pressure when sitting and standing and your pulse.
+They will check your heart, including your blood pressure when sitting and standing and your pulse.
 You may be asked to have a heart tracing (an electrocardiogram, or ECG).
 You may have blood tests for anaemia and diabetes.
 Further tests of your heart and nervous system may be necessary.

 What else could it be?